getzola/zola/docs/content/documentation/content/taxonomies.md

 weight = 90
 +++

-Gutenberg has built-in support for taxonomies.
+Zola has built-in support for taxonomies.

 The first step is to define the taxonomies in your [config.toml](./documentation/getting-started/configuration.md).